Paul123111/PythonSnakeInTerminal/README.md

 # Requirements
 - Works on Ubuntu Linux 24.04 <br>
 - Requires module 'curtsies' to be installed in the user's python environment.
-- Make sure the grid size can fit on the terminal screen
+- Make sure the grid size can fit on the terminal screen.